RPC2/DRL_paper_summary/01 Model-Free RL/001 Playing Atari with Deep Reinforcement Learning.md

 - Learning to control agents from **high-dimensional sensory inputs** like vision and speech is hard.
 - RL algorithms have to learn from a scalar reward that is frequently **sparse, noisy and delayed**.
 - Deep Learning algorithms assume the data samples to be independent.
 But RL algorithms typically encounter sequences of **highly correlated** states.
-Also, the data distribution is **non-stationary** for RL, it changes as the agent learns new behaviors.
+Also, the data distribution is **non-stationary** for RL.
+It changes as the agent learns new behaviors.

 ### Methods